kcivey/dc-ocf/README.md

 You may want to install the SQLite command-line client (`sudo apt install sqlite3` on Ubuntu) for looking at the database and trying out queries.

+## Old way

+If you have to download the CSV files manually for some reason (like OCF changing the website), then after you've downloaded you have to convert them from UTF-16 (why are they in that?) to UTF-8 and delete the first line, which isn't CSV.
+You can do it like this:

+iconv -f UTF-16 -t UTF-8 downloaded-file.csv | tail -n +2 > good-file.csv